Srivastavasanjh123/AISIntern/README.md

 Steps followed are:

-1.Create react app
+1. Create react app

-2.create components folder and include AIS.js,Options.js,SubmitButton.js,Questions.js,Timer.js.
+2. Create components folder and include AIS.js,Options.js,SubmitButton.js,Questions.js,Timer.js.

 3. Write code for implementation in each component and add all smaller components in AIS.js component.